SettleMint

 }

 If the token has no attached Conversion feature in the indexed tenant scope, DALP returns an empty data array with total set to 0.
-It does not infer triggers from another token or tenant.
+Records are scoped to your current tenant; DALP returns nothing for tokens outside that scope.

 Trigger fields